 Is online poker legal in New Jersey?

-In New Jersey real money online poker has been legalized, regulated and in operation since 2013.
-There are multiple networks and online poker rooms to choose from and the ability to deposit, play and withdraw is straightforward.
+Yes!
+Real money online poker has been legalized, regulated and in operation in New Jersey since 2013.
+There are multiple networks and sites to choose from and the ability to deposit, play and withdraw is straightforward.

 Can I play online poker in NJ even if I don’t live in the state?

-Anyone who is within the borders of New Jersey is allowed to deposit and play online poker in the state.
+Anyone who is within the borders of New Jersey is allowed to deposit and play in the state.
 Poker sites use geolocation to ensure that players are within the borders of the state.
-So, as long as you are in the state of NJ, you are allowed to play on any regulated online poker site.
+So, as long as you are in the state of NJ, you are allowed to play on any regulated site.

 Which payment methods are available?